SciHun/Drug-Prediction-for-Patients/README.md

 Ethical Approval: Approved by the Ethics Committee of Atatürk University Research Hospital All necessary ethical permissions were obtained prior to data analysis.

-👩‍🔬 This study was conducted in collaboration with my last-term pharmacy student, Cansu Çelik.
+👩‍🔬 This study was conducted in collaboration with my last-term pharmacy students, Cansu Çelik and Berivan Aslan.

 🧬 Disease Classification
 Each patient record is labeled with one of the following 9 disease classes: